valentim7/Research/README.md

 5)	Run Correcting_PF.m again and repeat process three and four until no wrong points are found.
 6)	Save the .txt tables into a specific folder.
 7)	Once the entire flight is corrected, concatenate all the .txt files by using the cat command in the terminal window.

+## 5. Taking Fourier Series of the density and calculating slopes

+With the data for the density and electric field at hand, we can now calculate their respective slopes using Fourier series.
+Unfortunately, the electric field data is filled with “sun spikes” that occur at a somewhat regular rate.
+We want to avoid those spikes, since they interfere directly on the value of the electric field slopes.
+In that case, we are only interested in the ranges that are between the sun spikes.
+The program fourier_series takes thirty of those ranges, calculate their Fourier series, and average every two of those intervals together, providing us with fifteen graphs at the end.
+Here is how the program works:

+a.
+Select a time range that you want to look at, always try for an interval equal or greater than 40 seconds.
+After selecting this interval, a graph of the electric field vs time will appear.